Summer Intensive Courses

 Textbook: Warriner's English Grammar and Composition: First Course

 The original Warriner's textbook series is one of the most highly-respected grammar programs ever published.
 I have not found another contemporary grammar textbook to match its thoroughness and coherence.
 Because this textbook is out of print, however, our use of it requires me to rent copies to students only.
-Parents who would like to own a copy will need to contact me for the exact edition and do their own search for it.
+Parents who would like to own a copy will need to contact me for the exact edition and vendor options.
+(Please do not purchase the book without obtaining this information first, as there are several editions.)

-Technical requirements: Google apps: Gmail, Hangout, Drive, and Classroom; scanner for handwritten assignments; webcam and microphone
+Technical requirements: Google apps: Gmail, Hangout, Drive, and Classroom; webcam and microphone

 Minimum class size: 3